 Proceed with caution

-Although TikTok only requires users to be 13 with the approval of a parent or guardian, Common Sense Media recommends only users 16 and older use the app due to mature content.
-Create your child’s account yourself and be sure the correct birthdate is entered upon registration.
+If you do decide to still let your child use the app, your best bet is to create your child’s account yourself and be sure to enter the correct birthdate upon registration.
 This will give users under 13 access only to the “Restricted Mode” portion of the app featuring curated, clean content.

 It’s important to note that content filters and restrictions on TikTok are not perfect.
 The app also contains mature content for adult users, so there’s still a chance that younger users could come across something age-inappropriate.